Object whose values are action creator functions.

 Provides some common buffers

-"Draft-Safe" version of reselect
+"Draft-Safe" version of reselect's createSelector:

--drafted object is passed into the resulting selector's first argument,
+If an immer-drafted object is passed into the resulting selector's first argument,

 the selector will act on the current draft value, instead of returning a cached value